JennyJCao/docker-react/README.md

-Create a react app, deploy it using Docker, AWS ElasticBeanstalk and Travis CI.
+Create a react app, deploy it using Docker, AWS ElasticBeanstalk and Github Action.